 Pre-registering helps committees with their planning and will make the first morning of Orientation Week a little quicker and easier, but it is not mandatory.
 For more specific registration questions, contact the head of your week.

-Please note that Residence Orientation is a part of living in residence, and so no extra registration is necessary (but if you are not living in residence and are participating in FYNIRS Orientation, you will need to register).
+Please note that University Orientation is included as a part of living in residence, so no extra registration is necessary.
+If you are not living in residence and would like to participate in First Year Not In Residence Students (FYNIRS) Orientation, you will need to register!
+Contact Kim Ervin, the Chair of FYNIRS Orientation at email@example.com for more information!

 Absolutely!
-NEWTS (New Exchange Woo-Hoo Transfer Students, and Castle Kids too!)
+NEWTS (New Exchange Worldly Transfer Students, and Castle Students too!)
 Orientation is run specifically for undergraduate students new to Queen's who are not in their first year of university.
+Check out the NEWTS page on this site or email Head Gecko Carolyn Dunk at firstname.lastname@example.org for more information!

 Orientation Week at Queen's is completely alcohol-free - there is no alcohol in any events, and nobody involved in planning or running Orientation consumes alcohol during the week.

-Residences are also alcohol-free during Orientation Week (from September 4 until September 12).
-For more information on this policy, check out the Residences Homepage and the Student Guide to Residences.
+Residences are also alcohol-free during Orientation Week (from September 6 until September 13).
+For more information on this policy, check out the Residence Homepage.

 Absolutely!
 While spirit and cheering are a big part of Orientation, they are in no way the entire experience.
 The beauty of Orientation Week is that there's something for everyone - and you can choose what you do and do not want to participate in.